Signature Trail Kungsleden Hemavan is one of STF’s 12 signature trails.

 Stay here: STF Aigert Mountain Cabin

 Another day where the landscape is rolling, with the trail heading uphill and downhill interchangeably.
 The stage starts with an uphill walk to the foot of the mountain Vuomatjåhkkas, which is also the highest point of the stage.
 There is a picnic cabin here where you can take a break if the weather is bad.
 The trail continues towards the mountain Lill-Aigert, from where there is a lovely view down towards Tjulträsket.
 The last stretch to the cabin follows a rippling stream.
 Water can be taken from streams along the trail.
-STF Mountain Cabin Aigert has a mountain shop with the Medium selection.
+STF Mountain Cabin Aigert has a mountain shop.

 Day 6: Aigert-Ammarnäs, 8 kilometres, 2–3 hours of hiking.